-A top-load washer that's packed with features that include a steam cycle and TurboWash.
-Offers 14 wash cycles and 5 speeds, with a maximum of 1,050 rpm.
-5.7 cu. ft. capacity can handle large loads.
-Has sleek, modern look that pairs perfectly with other high-end appliances.
+Top-load washer with steam cycle and TurboWash.
+Offers 14 wash cycles and 5 speeds.
+Sleek, modern look that pairs well with other high-end appliances.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.